What is Considered Alcoholism versus Casual Drinking?

 - Running into legal trouble due to your actions under alcohol intoxication

-- Being in situations where you consumed more alcohol than intended and, in some cases, experiencing alcohol poisoning from your binge drinking behaviors
+- Being in situations where you consumed more alcohol than intended and, in some cases, experienced alcohol poisoning from your binge drinking behaviors

 - Experiencing alcohol withdrawal symptoms when you attempted to stop your alcohol consumption

-- Developing an increase in alcohol tolerance causing you to drink larger quantities to reach the same desired effects
+- Developing an increase in alcohol tolerance causes you to drink larger quantities to reach the same desired effects

 - Having strong urges or cravings for alcohol when you stop drinking alcohol